Akshayakore/igebra.ai/README.md

-# 🎓 DSA FunLearn – Interactive Learning Platform for Kids
+# 🎓FunLearn – Interactive Learning Platform for Kids

-Welcome to **DSA FunLearn**, a kid-friendly, interactive learning platform built using **Streamlit**.
+Welcome to **FunLearn**, a kid-friendly, interactive learning platform built using **Streamlit**.
 Designed especially for students from **4th to 10th grade**, this web app combines coding challenges, games, and puzzles in a colorful and engaging UI.

 ---